hchen605/mic_id_acoustic/README.md

 Note: Please check in `./data/` for the relevant .csv files.
 The model is pre-trained by split 1 configuration, referring to the `train/dev_ full_mobile_4th_sp1.csv`.
 Then the model is fine-tuned with IM loss and the updated pseudo labels (`./data/ood/pseudo_update_4.py`).
 And then evaluated with `test_full_mobile_4th_sp1.csv` to get the refined result.

+The pre-trained weight for the domain adaptation can be found in `./weight/domainAdapt_imloss/`.
+You may apply this weight to evaluate the unseen device data.(The raw pre-trained weight for 4 class without domain adaptation is in `./split1_pretrain_4class`.)

 ### Out-of-Domain Detection (OOD detection)

 #### AttCNN: